 Vertical mistakes to avoid:

-• Failing to utilize wall space between counter and upper cabinets
+- Failing to use wall space between counter and upper cabinets

 When to Call in a Design Coach